mohamedabdelkader93/gp_weston/wp-content/plugins/wpforms-lite/readme.txt

 Note: WPForms was voted Zapier's 6th fastest growing app in the world.

-= Can I create a Payment Form with WPForms =
+= Can I create a Payment Form with WPForms? =

 Yes, WPForms is not your average contact form plugin.
 You can use it to create any type of form including payment forms.